hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 significant observables originates from the determinants at lower excitation levels which we wish to sample more regularly.

-Practically this amounts to first running a calculation with the :ref:`find_weights` option.
+Practically this amounts to first running a calculation with the `find_weights` option.
 This will output the importance sampling weights necessary as input for the production calculation.
-It is worthwhile to run the calculation for a few :ref:`beta_loops` to ensure the weights are fluctuating too much, and also check they don't fluctuate too much with the :ref:`target_population`.
+It is worthwhile to run the calculation for a few `beta_loops` to ensure the weights are fluctuating too much, and also check they don't fluctuate too much with the `target_population`.
 The algorithm currently tries to ensure that the number of walkers on each excitation level is roughly constant once the ground state is thought to have  been to be reached.
-The iteration number where this is deemed to have been reached is controlled by the :ref:`find_weights_start` option.
+The iteration number where this is deemed to have been reached is controlled by the `find_weights_start` option.

 For this system we do